How I Became A Farmer (And Why You Should Too!)

 I quit the restaurant and set off on a quest to acquire carpentry and construction skills by taking a series of jobs I found on Craigslist.
 For over a year I envisioned myself in a long-term career as a tradesman.

-It wasn’t until I stumbled upon Diego Footer’s Permaculture Voices podcast last year that I really, truly started thinking about farming as a career.
+It wasn’t until I stumbled upon Diego Footer’s Permaculture Voices podcast in 2015 that I really, truly started thinking about farming as a career.

 Through interview after interview with successful yet decidedly unconventional farmers (like Curtis Stone and Darby Simpson), Diego showed me that not only was I not crazy for being interested in this kind of lifestyle, but that there were actually hundreds, if not thousands, of people just like me who were already doing it.

-This season I’ve been working on a farm as a vegetable gardener, growing chemical-free produce on less than 2 acres with little mechanization, and I couldn’t be happier with the path that I’m on.
+In the 2016 season, I worked on a farm as a vegetable gardener, growing chemical-free produce on less than 2 acres with little mechanization, and I couldn’t be happier with the path that this experience has led me down.

-My entry-level position doesn’t pay much, but I am gaining a wealth of capital in the form of knowledge, skills, and experience that I will be able to expand upon one day when I’m in a position to start my own farming enterprise.
+My entry-level position didn’t pay much, but I gained a wealth of capital in the form of knowledge, skills, and experience that I will be able to expand upon one day when I’m in a position to start my own farming enterprise.

-What’s more, Brooke recently started working there with me three or four days a week, so we get to spend most of our work week pursuing our common passion together.
+What’s more, Brooke eventually came on board and started working there with me three or four days a week, so we gott to spend most of our work week pursuing our common passion together for many months.

 We don’t have any money to speak of, and the house we live in is a rental, but we are ok with that for now.